orcasound/.github/profile/README.md

   		+ First, [peruse deployed project summaries at ai4orcas.net](https://ai4orcas.net/portfolio/)
 		+ The current deployed model is the [OrcaHello live inference system](https://ai4orcas.net/portfolio/orcahello/).
 Its github repo is [aifororcas-livesystem](https://github.com/orcasound/aifororcas-livesystem).
 		+ To those who are interested in finetuning the current ML model, the [ModelTraining](https://github.com/orcasound/aifororcas-livesystem/tree/main/ModelTraining) folder in the aifororcas repo is where you want to start.

+<h1>More about us (much more!)</h1>

+If this README hasn't addressed your questions or needs, please try the [Orcasound community wiki]([url](https://github.com/orcasound/.github/wiki)).
+It's a work in-progress, but we hope it will help answer FAQs efficiently over time.
+Your feedback is very welcome!

 ---